MichaelRWolf/git-diff-describe/resources/refactoring_task_description.md

 # Also notice that there is not a blank line separating the items with new name: city, state, zip_code.
 # These items are adjacent with no separation.
 #
+# For each refactoring, output these fields.
+#  - refactoring_name - Use the preferred name, not alternate names
+#  - [attributes] - See below for suggested attributes based on 'refactoring-name'.
+#      Do not output 'attributes' as a collection for attributes.
+#      Simply place the attributes at the same level as 'refactoring_name'.
+#  - [other sttributes] - if you feel that other information would be necessary to categorize the refactoring
+#
+# If you notice changes that are not refactorings, add thm as list elements with a 'key' of 'change',
+# and its value being your description.
+# Put double-quotes around each value
+# Assure that values are encoded to prvent YAML parse errors (especially when using punctuation
+# like `-` `:` `[` and `]` that are special to YAML)
+#
 # Example:
 # - refactoring_name: Rename Variable
 #   original_name: c